 Students admitted to the master’s program earn the degree by completing a minimum of 30 credits of graduate coursework in English, writing a final project, and passing an oral examination at the conclusion of their coursework.

-Although students must enroll initially in one of the five plans of study described below, students who demonstrate a capacity for doctoral work, and wish to earn a Ph.D. at UWM, are advised to proceed as rapidly as possible to the PhD program.
+Although students must enroll initially in one of the four plans of study described below, students who demonstrate a capacity for doctoral work, and wish to earn a Ph.D. at UWM, are advised to proceed as rapidly as possible to the PhD program.
 Ordinarily students are not allowed to proceed beyond 30 credits without having been admitted to the doctoral program.
 No more than 27 credits earned at the master’s level may be included in the 54 credits required for the Ph.D.

 Plan A (Literature and Cultural Theory)